 Most people think of the traditional cradle breastfeeding position when they plan to feed their babies.
 But there are loads more.
 The best position all depends on range of factors, such as mums comfort, babies comfort and speed of flow.

-Here are 3 most common breastfeeding positions to try.
+Here are three most common breastfeeding positions to try.

 1. Football hold